UltraMessaging/um_lat/README.md

 The "-H 300,1000" command-line option tells the tool to use 300 buckets with 1000 nanoseconds for each bucket.
-Thus, the "ping.log" contains 300 lines, with each line indicating the number of samples with latencies within that bucket's range.
+Thus, the "ping.log" contains 300 lines of histogram output, with each line indicating the number of samples with latencies within that bucket's range.
 For example, in the above test run, the 24th histogram line
 is:
 ````
 337551
 ````
 This means that of the 500,000 round-trip measurements, 337,551 were between 24.0 and 24.999 microseconds.

 I imported the 300 lines into Excel and created the following chart:
 ![latency chart 1](lat_test1.png)